At a Glance

 About the Process

 Media blasting uses a pressurized jet of abrasive media to apply a matte, uniform finish to the surface of parts.
-This process is mostly commonly done to metal parts, though certain plastics may be blasted as well, such as to simulate mold texturing on ABS.
-The most common media used are varying sizes of glass beads or sand, though for other levels of abrasion things like plastic beads, walnut shells, and corncobs have also been used.
+The most common media used are varying sizes of glass beads or sand, though for other levels of abrasion, things like plastic beads have also been used.

-- Avoid blasting thin walls, they are prone to deformation.
+- Avoid blasting thin walls, as they are prone to deformation.

 - Parts with intricate geometries may be difficult or impossible to uniformly finish.